Sharma-Hrishabh/Winter-Scene/README.md

 # Winter-Scene

-Just a pure-css example... to understand css animations and transitions in a better-ways
+Just a pure-css example... to understand css animations and transitions in a better-way